-- o has the authority to carry out the mandate/mission of the organization. - o operates as an independent policy-making body. - o selects appropriate administrative leadership that is responsible for managing the assets of the organization. - o maintains the purpose, viability and integrity of the organization. - o provides the appropriate physical, fiscal and human resources to achieve organizational policies and goals. - The organization's governance and decision-making and reporting structures are clear and consistent with the organization's academic purposes. - The organization has - qualified senior administrative staff, including a chief executive officer who is accountable to the governing body and whose full-time or major responsibility is the administration of the organization. - o sufficient and qualified administrative staff with clear lines of administrative authority and accountability necessary to conduct the affairs of the organization in Alberta. - administrative capacity to effectively manage an institution of higher learning as demonstrated by co-ordinated business and academic plans detailing the commitment to the academic quality of program content and delivery. - Policies are in place that provide for succession planning. - The governing board has made provisions for adequate academic staff participation in academic decision-making and for faculty, staff, students and administrators to be involved in the development of organizational policies. - 3.
+- o has the authority to carry out the mandate/mission of the organization. - o operates as an independent policy-making body. - o selects appropriate administrative leadership that is responsible for managing the assets of the organization. - o maintains the purpose, viability and integrity of the organization. - o provides the appropriate physical, fiscal and human resources to achieve organizational policies and goals. - The organization's governance and decision-making and reporting structures are clear and consistent with the organization's academic purposes. - The organization has - o qualified senior administrative staff, including a chief executive officer who is accountable to the governing body and whose full-time or major responsibility is the administration of the organization. - o sufficient and qualified administrative staff with clear lines of administrative authority and accountability necessary to conduct the affairs of the organization in Alberta. - administrative capacity to effectively manage an institution of higher learning as demonstrated by co-ordinated business and academic plans detailing the commitment to the academic quality of program content and delivery. - Policies are in place that provide for succession planning. - The governing board has made provisions for adequate academic staff participation in academic decision-making and for faculty, staff, students and administrators to be involved in the development of organizational policies. - 3.
 Academic freedom and integrity The organization maintains an atmosphere in which academic freedom exists.
-Where adherence to a statement of faith and/or code of conduct might constitute a constraint upon academic freedom, the conditions of membership in that institution's community must be clear prior to admission or employment.
 Students and academic staff display a high degree of intellectual independence.
-Academic activity is supported by policies, procedures and practices that encourage academic honesty and integrity.
+Academic integrity is supported by a commitment to educate faculty, staff, and students, and by policies, procedures and practices that include clear definitions and disciplinary processes.

-- The organization has adopted and distributed to all members of the academic staff a statement of the principle of academic freedom which - o assures freedom in teaching, scholarship/research and publication and community activities. - o protects the right of the individual to the honest search for knowledge, wherever knowledge is to be found, without fear of reprisals by the organization or by third parties. - o protects the right to communicate freely the acquired knowledge and the result of scholarship/research. - implies the duty to respect the rights of others, to exercise that freedom in a reasonable and responsible manner, and to respect the academic objectives of the organization. - When students or staff are required to adhere to a statement of faith and/or a code of conduct that might constitute a constraint upon academic freedom, the organization - o has a policy that ensures staff and students are notified of the requirement, including any sanctions that may be invoked, prior to employment or admission. - has procedures in place to ensure that the principles of natural justice are followed in the event of alleged violations of any policy or contractual arrangement concerning any required statement of faith and/or code of conduct.
+- The organization has adopted and distributed to all members of the academic staff a statement of the principle of academic freedom which - o assures freedom in teaching, scholarship/research and publication and community activities. - o protects the right of the individual to the honest search for knowledge, wherever knowledge is to be found, without fear of reprisals by the organization or by third parties. - o protects the right to communicate freely the acquired knowledge and the result of scholarship/research. - o implies the duty to respect the rights of others, to exercise that freedom in a reasonable and responsible manner, and to respect the academic objectives of the organization.